 Politicians at the federal level always try to sell the United States as a singular nation.
-Hillary Clinton peddled this myth during her speech at the Democratic National Convention:
+Hillary Clinton, for example, peddled this myth during her speech at the 2016 Democratic National Convention:

 When representatives from 13 unruly colonies met just down the road from here, some wanted to stick with the king.
 Some wanted to stick it to the king, and go their own way.
 The revolution hung in the balance.
 Then somehow they began listening to each other … compromising … finding common purpose.
 And by the time they left Philadelphia, they had begun to see themselves as one nation.”